carlosperate/awesome-microbit/README.md

 - [microbit_stub](https://github.com/casnortheast/microbit_stub) - A Python package that emulates the micro:bit as defined by the micro:bit MicroPython API.
 - [bluezero](https://github.com/ukBaz/python-bluezero) - A Python package to interface with Bluetooth devices, with examples for the micro:bit.

-### Javascript (PXT.io)
+### Javascript and PXT
-- [PXT](https://codethemicrobit.com) - The Programming eXperience Toolkit for the micro:bit provides a Blocks interface with more capabilities than Microsoft Blocks.
+- [PXT](https://codethemicrobit.com) - The Programming eXperience Toolkit for the micro:bit provides a Blocks interface and JavaScript as the underlying written language.
+- [Espruino JavaScript](http://www.espruino.com/MicroBit) - A JavaScript interpreter for microcontrollers.
+It also offers a WebIDE for written code and blocks.
+- [Code Kingdoms](https://www.microbit.co.uk/app/#create:tomwku) - A graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).

 ### C/C++
 - [C/C++ runtime](https://lancaster-university.github.io/microbit-docs/) - Guidance on how to start using the runtime in C/C++ including full documentation of the APIs, drivers, and types that make up the micro:bit runtime.
 Bluetooth documentation includes a link to the original *.hex file that ships on the micro:bit devices.